 Education of present and future architects is critical to AIA's vision to drive positive change through the power of design.
 Academic research is equally important and is a keystone linking academia and practice.

-Academic Engagement serves as a liaison between higher education and practice.
-As a part of the Center for Emerging Professionals, we work to harness the power of education and engagement to advance our mission to improve the nation’s quality of life through design.
+AIA Higher Education serves as a liaison between academia and practice.
+As a part of the Workforce team, we work to harness the power of education and engagement to advance our mission to improve the nation’s quality of life through design.

-We encourage architecture faculty and staff to become AIA members to expand your network, increase your knowledge, and make strides in education.
+We encourage architecture faculty and staff to become AIA members to expand your network, increase your knowledge, and make strides in the profession.
 Learn more >

 Our hallmark academic engagement initiatives include:

-- Intersections Symposium: In partnership with ACSA, peer-reviewed research papers are presented at the annual AIA Conference on Architecture.
-Research projects, many bridging academia. practice and industry, highlight the important discoveries occurring in our universities and practice.
+Intersections Symposium: In partnership with ACSA, peer-reviewed research papers are presented at the annual AIA Conference on Architecture.
+From this highly competitive call, research projects bridging academia, practice and industry, highlight the important discoveries occurring in our universities and practice.
 Around 500 attended the 2018 Intersections Symposium in NYC.
 Learn more >

-Partners in education and research: We co-host and sponsor educational events with architectural collateral organizations, including ACSA, AIAS, SBSE, BTES, NAAB, and NCARB.
+Partners in education and research: We co-host and sponsor educational events with architectural collateral organizations, including ACSA, AIAS, SBSE, BTES, ARCC, NOMA, NAAB, and NCARB.
 We encourage schools to get involved with similar organizations.
 Plus, we jointly sponsor research publications and awareness campaigns with TAD, JAE, and BRIK.